Actor Deep Sidhu led farmers to Red Fort, say farmer leaders, blaming him for the violence

 ‘Working with the government’

+Sidhu is among the 40-odd protestors who had been summoned by the National Investigation Agency earlier in January to be questioned in a case alleging the involvement of Sikh secessionist groups in the farmer protests.

-Bharatiya Kisan Union (Chaduni) President Gurnam Singh Chaduni condemned Sidhu’s act to change the route and alleged that he was working with the government, according to the Hindustan Times.
-“We didn’t have any plans to go to Red Fort but he did not follow our guidelines and even misled some youth,” Chaduni said.
+But the events of Tuesday led many farmer leaders to allege Sidhu was an agent of the government.
+Bharatiya Kisan Union (Chaduni) President Gurnam Singh Chaduni told the Hindustan Times: “We didn’t have any plans to go to Red Fort but he did not follow our guidelines and even misled some youth.”

 Harmeet Singh Kadian, the president of another Bharatiya Kisan Union faction, also alleged the involvement of government agencies.
 “A faction of farmers, who are not part of the Samyukt Kisan Morcha, started their parade much before time,” he said.
 “And police put DTC buses and other vehicles in their way – so that the ‘public property’ can be damaged conveniently and captured on camera.”

-He alleged that the faction led by Sidhu getting access to the Red Fort building cannot happen without the involvement of agencies.
+Kadian alleged that the faction led by Sidhu getting access to the Red Fort building cannot happen without the involvement of agencies.

 All India Kisan Sabha leader Hannan Mollah also suspected the role of the government in the incident.
 “Deep Sidhu, who was the election agent of Bharatiya Janta Party candidate Sunny Deol and whose picture with Narendra Modi went viral on social media, led the charge at Red Fort, according to TV visuals,” he claimed.
 “This clearly points to an element of sabotage.”